mackostya/esp32-camera-pi-server/README.md

+# Raspberry PI Camera

+RaspberyPi comes with a presinstalled version of `libcamera-still`, which can be used for photo capturing.
+Consider not using Bullseye images (probable incompatibilities with camera).

 # ESP32-cam
 This is the project to create data transfer from ESP-32 camera to raspberry pi 3 using Arduino Uno and Arduino IDE.